Grounds for Involuntary Termination of Parental Rights - Tennessee

 - Aggravated sexual exploitation of a minor or especially aggravated sexual exploitation of a minor

-- The parent has been convicted of trafficking for commercial sex act or sex trafficking of children.
+- The parent has been convicted of trafficking for commercial sex acts or sex trafficking of children.

 - A legal parent or guardian has failed to manifest an ability and willingness to personally assume legal and physical custody or financial responsibility of the child and placing the child in the person's legal and physical custody would pose a risk of substantial harm to the welfare of the child.

-The Department of Children's Services shall file a petition to terminate the parental rights of the child under any of the following circumstances:
+The Department of Children's Services shall file a petition to terminate the parental rights of the child within 90 days of any of the following circumstances:

 - The child has been in foster care for 15 of the most recent 22 months.